Motive-Cryptocurrency/Motive-Core/README.md

 ----
 # Welcome to MOTIV! #

+⚠️ Motive Network got discontinued: Due to lack of usage and node runners we decided to sunset the motive network.

 ----

 ## What is MOTIV? ##
 Motive (MOTIV) is a motivational coin.
 Its goal is to motivate people to do their own task in exchange of MOTIVs.
 The coins are given by Motive's partners, which are productivity apps.